 Use zookeeper to get the other consumers of this topic.

-Returns: A sorted list of the ids of other consumers of this consumer’s topic
+Returns: A sorted list of the ids of the other consumers of this consumer’s topic

 Convenient shorthand for set of partitions internally held